adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/index.md

 mobile apps on your Mac, it also includes an Integrated Development Environment (IDE) specifically for this.

+If you intend to build Android applications on your Mac, you will also need to download and install [Android Studio and Tools][21].
+This is not required if you intend to build your Android applications on your Windows 10 PC with Visual Studio.

 #### On your Windows 10 PC

 Your Windows 10 PC should also be running the latest version of Windows 10.
 Make